appcypher/raccoon/IDEAS.md

         return 8080 # Has an int return type
 ```

+Even though not explicitly stated, `IntGiver` and `StringGiver` implements the `Giver` abstract class.

 The abstract class can then be used as part of a function's `interface contract`.

 ```py